- Target muscle: Gluteus Maximus

 - Do not bend further than when your form starts to break (i.e. when your back is not neutral anymore).

-- See also the barbell bent-knee good morning and the barbell good morning.
+- See also the barbell bent-knee good morning, the Smith machine bent-knee good morning, and the barbell good morning.

 Seated barbell bent-knee good morning video